IhnatVelykoivan/new/README.md

 bash
 $ git clone `https://github.com/IhnatVelykoivan/new.git`

-### 2.Navigate into the project directory:
+### 2.Install the required dependencies:

 bash
-$ cd new

-### 3.Install the required dependencies:

-bash
 $ npm install

-### 4.Configure your API keys by creating a .env file in the root directory and adding the following keys:
+### 3.Configure your API keys by creating a .env file in the root directory and adding the following keys:

 ELEVEN_LABS_API_KEY=your-eleven-labs-api-key
 OLLAMA_API_KEY=your-ollama-api-key